 Recently, a friend posted on his Facebook that he would like to learn calligraphy, spoken word, horse back riding, and photography.
+You can see his profile by using facebook view as a friend.
 Although there is no harm in aiming high, we need to prioritize our interests and take baby steps.
 On the same note, I had the pleasure to speak to three hobbyists and how they went from curiosity to interests, and finally a hobby (and into a business for some!)

 My interviewees were: